-The following discussion and analysis of our financial condition and results of operations for the perioed ended September 30, 2024 and the financial years ended on 2024, 2023 and 2022 is based on, and should be read in conjunction with, our Restated Financial Statements, including the schedules, notes and significant accounting policies thereto, included in the chapter titled "Restated Financial Statements" beginning on page 188 of this Draft Red Herring Prospectus.
+The following discussion and analysis of our financial condition and results of operations for the financial years ended on 2025, 2024 and 2023 is based on, and should be read in conjunction with, our Restated Financial Statements, including the schedules, notes and significant accounting policies thereto, included in the chapter titled "Restated Financial Statements" beginning on page 189 of this Red Herring Prospectus.
 Our Restated Financial Statements have been derived from our audited financial statements and restated in accordance with the SEBI ICDR Regulations and the ICAI Guidance Note.

-You should read the following discussion of our financial condition and results of operations together with our restated financial statements included in this Draft Red Herring Prospectus.
-You should also read the section titled "Risk Factors" beginning on page 29 of this Draft Red Herring Prospectus, which discusses a number of factors, risks and contingencies that could affect our financial condition and results of operations.
+You should read the following discussion of our financial condition and results of operations together with our restated financial statements included in this Red Herring Prospectus.
+You should also read the section titled "Risk Factors" beginning on page 29 of this Red Herring Prospectus, which discusses a number of factors, risks and contingencies that could affect our financial condition and results of operations.
 Our fiscal year ends on March 31 of each year, so all references to a particular fiscal year are to the twelve-month period ended March 31 of that year.

 In this section, unless the context otherwise requires, any reference to "we", "us" or "our" refers to NR Vandana Tex Limited, our Company.
-Unless otherwise indicated, financial information included herein are based on our "Restated Financial Statements" for the period ended September 30, 2024, for the financial years ended on 2024, 2023 and 2022 included in this Draft Red Herring Prospectus beginning on page 188 of this Draft Red Herring Prospectus.
+Unless otherwise indicated, financial information included herein are based on our "Restated Financial Statements" for the financial years ended on 2025, 2024 and 2023 included in this Red Herring Prospectus beginning on page 189 of this Red Herring Prospectus.